 The cost of food, housing and training will be the only costs.

-The first year's expenses will probaly include several supplies, especially if you are a new dog owner.
+The first year's expenses will probably include several supplies, especially if you are a new dog owner.

 Leash, collar, bowls, grooming tools and other incidentals will add up to around 100.00

 NOTE: Adults are not too interested in toys.
-Most love to chew on pigs ears and such.
+Most of my dogs love to chew on pigs ears and bones.